Khánh Hòa province: Administration

-They are further subdivided into six commune-level towns (or townlets), 99 communes, and 35 wards.
+They were further subdivided into six commune-level towns (or townlets), 99 communes, and 35 wards.

 Economy

 With a GDP per capita of 16.1 million VND (2007), Khánh Hòa is economically the most developed province of central Vietnam (after Da Nang).
 It has a relatively small agricultural sector, but strong industry and services.
 The province is endowed with beautiful natural landscapes and beaches, which (together with its Cham heritage) attracts a large number of tourists.
 Khánh Hòa has had a significant trade surplus in recent years, with exports in 2007 of US$503.3 million and imports of US$222.5 million.

 Agriculture, forestry, fishing

 Given its lack of flat land, Khánh Hòa has a relatively small agricultural sector.
 Rice harvests are among the lowest in the South Central Coast with 188,500t in 2007.
 However, its output of sugar cane (738,200t in 2007, 4.25% of the national figure) and cashew nuts (5,238t, 1.74%) are more significant.

 Khánh Hòa is one of the few provinces with a higher gross output in fishing than in agriculture.
 This is mostly due to the large number of aquaculture farms in the province, which make up around two thirds of the fishing output.